 Like No Other Place

 "Where the mountains meet the sea" and "the jewel of Mid-Coast Maine" are often used to describe Camden.
-Camden is stunning and a great destination for a long vacation or weekend getaway.
-Whether it's for outdoor activities on land or sea, lighthouses, museums, incredible food, arts and music, shopping, or simply a quiet retreat Camden has something for everyone.
+And, Camden is stunning and a great destination for a long vacation or weekend getaway.
+Whether you're looking for outdoor activities on land or sea, lighthouses, museums, incredible food, arts and music, shopping, or simply a quiet retreat Camden has it all and then some.
 But, don't take our word for it.
 Here are a few of the recent travel recognitions Camden has received.